Facebook iconA Guide To Shopify Store Speed Optimisation in 2026 - F22 Labs

 Written by Amarnath Barpanda

-Google data shows 53% of mobile users abandon sites that take over 3 seconds to load, and a 1-second delay can slash conversions by 20%.
+Google data shows 53% of mobile users abandon sites that take over 3 seconds to load, and even a 1-second delay can reduce conversions significantly.

 Running a Shopify store doesn’t mean doing everything yourself.
 It means working smarter, leveraging tools, outsourcing and moving fast.
 Here’s your five-step Shopify speed optimisation guide to make your store lightning-fast and sales-ready.